hyosung11/Launch-School/Courses/JS109/glossary.md

 == Study Guide Topics ==

-## variable scope, especially how variables interact with function definitions and blocks
+## Variable Scope (especially how variables interact with function definitions and blocks)

 ## primitive values, objects and type coercion